pollen-robotics/reachy2-docs/content/getting-started/setup-reachy2/start-reachy2.md

 Press the button located on Reachy’s back.
 It takes up to 2 minutes for the computer to start.
 You will hear a little bubbly sound when Reachy is ready.

-> 💡 On the latest robots, the button is located on the right side of the robot's torso.
+> ℹ️ On the latest robots, the button is located on the right side of the robot torso.
 > {{< img-center "/images/getting-started/setup-reachy2/start-reachy2/new_start_button.jpg" 200x "Reachy new start button" >}}

 {{< alert icon="🔌" text="We advise unplugging the computer after each use for power saving, because the USB ports still consume current when the computer is off." >}}